reusserdesign/RD-Easy-PHP/README.md

 ```

 You can even get creative and pass grid data into a single parameter, and then use PHP to explode it into a workable array in your file.

-**Note: This add-on is being listed as ExpressionEngine 4, as we haven't tested it in ExpressionEngine 3, but it should work in 3 just fine.**